guillermoamaral/Webside/docs/api/evaluations/post.md

 ```

 Note that there is a list of `suggestions`, where each of them might contain some `changes` to be executed prior the expression evaluation, and this `expression` can be potentially different from the original one.
-For instance, the first suggestion is to define a new global variable and so there is one change to accomplish that (the `EvaluationExpression`), with the same `expression` as the original.
+For instance, the first suggestion is to define a new global variable and so it contains a change to accomplish that (the `EvaluationExpression`), and the same `expression` as the original.
-The second suggestion is to use a different global, taken from a list of globals similar to the original one (`ExistingGlobal1` and `ExistingGlobal2` already existed in the example).
+The second and third suggestions are to use different globals, taken from a list of existing globals, similar to the original one (`ExistingGlobal1` and `ExistingGlobal2`).